leomeinel-bak/vitaltpa/README.md

 ### Configuration - messages.yml

 ```
-no-args: "&7Enter this command: &b/vitaltpa tpa/tpahere <player>"
+cmd: "&fUsage: &b/tpa <player> &for &b/tpahere <player> &for &b/tpyes &for &b/tpno"
+tpa-sent: "&b%player% &fhas been sent a request"
+no-request: "&cNo active request!"
+tpa-no: "&fYou denied the request from &b%player%"
+tpa-denied: "&b%player% &fdenied your request"
+tpa-yes: "&fYou accepted the request from &b%player%"
+tpa-accepted: "&b%player% &faccepted your request"
+no-perms: "&cYou don't have enough permissions!"
 player-only: "&cThis command can only be executed by players!"
-invalid-option: "&cInvalid option!"
-no-perms: "&7You don't have enough permissions!"
-invalid-player: "&cInvalid player!"
 not-online: "&cPlayer is not online!"
-tpa-sent: "&7Sent teleport request to &b%player%"
-tpa-received: "&7You got a teleport request from &b%player%"
-tpa-done: "&7Teleported to &b%player%"
-tpahere-done: "&7Teleported &b%player%"
-tpahere-received: "&7You got a teleport request from &b%player%"
+same-player: "&cYou can't send a request to yourself!"
-active-tpa: "&7You already have an active teleport request"
+active-tpa: "&cYou already have an active teleport request"
-tpa-yes: "&7Accepted teleport request from &b%player%"
-tpa-accepted: "&b%player% &7accepted your teleport request"
-tpa-no: "&7Denied teleport request from &b%player%"
-tpa-denied: "&b%player% &7denied your teleport request"
+tpa-received: "&b%player% &fwants to teleport to you"
-no-request: "&7You currently do not have an open teleport request"
+tpahere-received: "&b%player% &fwants you to teleport to them"
+countdown: "&fTeleporting in &b%countdown% &fseconds"
+active-delay: "&cYou already accepted the request!"
 ```

 <!-- ROADMAP -->